practicalli/blog-cryogen/content/md/posts/build-emacs-28-on-ubuntu.md

 :topic "ubuntu"
 :tags  ["ubuntu" "spacemacs" "emacs"]}

 Emacs 28.1 is [a feature packed release](https://www.masteringemacs.org/article/whats-new-in-emacs-28-1 "What is new in Emacs 28.1") and includes native compilation to significantly increase the speed of all Emacs software packages installed.
-This is a very noticable difference, especially when Emacs is at the center of your developer workflow.
+This is a very noticeable difference, especially when Emacs is at the center of your developer workflow.

 Ubuntu hasn't packaged Emacs 28.1 yet, although its *usually* straight forward to build Emacs yourself.

 <!-- more -->

-## A very brief summary:
+## A very brief summary

 ```
 sudo apt build-dep emacs && /